 Cleaner rivers are also much more attractive.
 If you are lucky enough to live near a brook, stream, or river, then you know that the cleaner the water is, the nicer it is to live near.

-The 3Ps- only the three pees (pee, poo, and paper) should be going down the toilet.
+The 3ps.
+Only the three pees (pee, poo, and paper) should be going down the toilet.
 Never flush nappies, wipes, or period products down the toilet.
-They can cause blockages in your home and sewers, and can enter your local streams, rivers, and the sea in high rainfall events.
+They can cause blockages in your home and sewers, and can enter your local rivers in high rainfall events.

-Misconnections- your bath, shower, sinks, washing machine, and dishwasher should all be connected to the foul sewer, not the surface water drain.
-If any of them are connected to a surface water drain then the waste water could be draining straight into your local stream or river.
-Misconnections are illegal, even if you didn’t install the appliance, you are responsible for putting it right.
+Misconnections.
+Your bath, shower, sinks, washing machine, and dishwasher should all be connected to the foul sewer, not the surface water drain.
+If any of them are connected to a surface water drain then the waste water might be flowing into your local river.
+Misconnections are illegal and you are responsible for putting it right.

-Septic tanks- treat your septic tank right.
-Have it emptied and serviced at least once a year and always use septic tank friendly products which will be kind to the bacteria that keep the septic tank working.
+Treat your septic tank right.
+Have it emptied and serviced regularly and always use septic tank and bacteria friendly products which help keep your septic tank working.
 Follow the 3Ps, never pour oils and fats down the sink, and make sure your rainwater isn’t draining into the tank.
-Septic tanks shouldn’t smell, so if yours does, it’s time to call in the experts!
-Routine maintenance is necessary.
-Neglecting your septic tanks means that you could have problems selling your house later down the line.
+Septic tanks shouldn’t smell, if yours does it’s time to call in the experts!